 We visited in August, and I wouldn’t recommend following our example mainly because it was super hot, crowded, and expensive.
 It might get difficult to find a nice hotel available, and even then you’ll pay much more than in the shoulder season.

-However, I would always recommend visiting Greece and Santorini in particular anywhere from April to June, or from September to November.
+However, I would always recommend visiting Greece and Santorini from April to June, or September to November.

 Best tours to take in Santorini

 When it comes to tours in Santorini, there are so many options, and in one week we got the chance to do them all!
 And I wouldn’t have skipped any because each has its charm.

 However, when you only have a few days in Santorini, you must make the best choice.

 Here are some of the best options, booking them online will help you get a better price than on location most of the time.
 Also, you can always cancel if something happens and you cannot make it.

 Volcanic Islands Cruise with Hot Springs Visit – we loved to take a dip in the hot springs, climb the volcano, and see the Thirassia authentic villages.

 Santorini: Morning or Sunset Cruise with Food & Drinks – when you don’t have time for a full-day trip like the one above, you must not skip this iconic cruise.